drupalprojects/gratis/README.txt

 1. Install node.js from http://nodejs.org/
 2. In terminal, cd to the gratis folder (or your subtheme)
-3. Run sudo npm install (if all went well, you will now have your local node modules)
+3. Run npm install (if all went well, you will now have your local node modules) Note you may need to preface this with sudo if you run into permissions issues or fix the permissions.
-4. Still in terminal, run grunt
+4. Still in terminal, run 'grunt' (no quotes)
-5. make sass changes
+5. Make sass changes
 6. Watch Grunt and LibSass instantly render your changes.
 7. For a better experience, activate LiveReload in the theme settings UI and you'll no longer have to keep reloading your page.
-(Assumes you are using Chrome)
+     You'll need to manually reload the page once for this to work after activation.
+(Note, coming soon to D8)
+8. You can also run 'grunt format' (no quotes) for nicely formatted CSS.
+    You should do this in a new terminal tab or window.

 -- NOTES --